To hyphenate or not to hyphenate?

 - If you think there’s any risk of ambiguity, stick one in.

 More interesting hyphen stuff: The hyphen is an endangered species in English.
 In 2007, the sixth edition of the Shorter Oxford English Dictionary removed the hyphens from 16,000 entries including ‘figleaf’, ‘potbelly’ and ‘pigeonhole’.

 The Oxford University Press style manual points out that ‘If you take hyphens seriously, you will surely go mad’.
-This may or may not have happened to Emma already.
+So don't sweat it too much.